sandcforge/case-segmentation/README.md

 ## 🙏 Acknowledgments

+- OpenAI, Anthropic, and Google for LLM APIs
+- pandas community for DataFrame functionality
 - StreamingLLM research (MIT 2024)
 - Topic segmentation research community
-- OpenAI and Anthropic for LLM APIs
-- Sentence Transformers library

 ## 📞 Support

 For questions and support:
-1. Check the [test_methodology.md](test_methodology.md) for detailed testing
+1. Check the [CLAUDE.md](CLAUDE.md) for development guidance
-2. Review [PRD.md](PRD.md) for technical specifications
+2. Review debug_output/ for LLM interaction logs
 3. Open an issue for bugs or feature requests

 ---

-*Built with ❤️ for better customer support analytics*
+*Built with ❤️ for better customer support analytics using modular DataFrame architecture*